SHAREHOLDER ALERT Bernstein Liebhard LLP Announces A Securities Fraud Class Action Lawsuit Has Been Filed Against Fiserv, Inc. (NASDAQ: FISV)

 If you purchased or acquired Fiserv securities, and/or would like to discuss your legal rights and options please visit Fiserv, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.

-According to the lawsuit, Defendants made misrepresentations concerning the Company’s initiatives and projects.
+According to the Complaint, Defendants made misrepresentations concerning the Company’s initiatives and projects.

 If you wish to serve as lead plaintiff for the Class, you must file papers by January 5, 2026.
 A lead plaintiff is a representative party acting on other class members’ behalf in directing the litigation.
 Your ability to share in any recovery doesn’t require that you serve as lead plaintiff.
 If you choose to take no action, you may remain an absent class member.